sheinhtetsai99/oct-tf-idf-legacy/README.md

     "options-values": ["whatever"]
     }
     ```
-    1. Add JWT token under 'Headers' section in the following format: 'Bearer <<jwt token>>'
+    1. Add JWT token under 'Headers' section in the following format: 'Bearer <<'jwt token'>>'

 1. Send request and you should be able to geta response